-IMPACT crews have been sampling some of the 5,000+ old mine workings and prospects in the districts.
-They have also trenched areas of mineralization and carried out extensive soil sampling on 100-metre x 25-metre grids.
-During the quarter, fieldwork was mainly focused on the Santa Teresa and Manto America target areas where new possible bulk tonnage gold targets have been identified.
-In addition, exploration of silver targets elsewhere on the property is ongoing, and compilation of historical maps and other mining data from the districts into a large computer database continues and is being used to plan future exploration programs.
+IMPACT crews have been sampling some of the 5,000+ old mine workings and prospects in the districts as well as exploring new areas.
+During the quarter, fieldwork was mainly focused on the Santa Teresa and Manto America targets in the Valle de Oro area where new possible bulk tonnage gold targets have been identified.
+In June the Company announced rock sampling results from Manto America including 19.5g/t gold over 1.2 meters true width.
+In addition, exploration of silver targets elsewhere on the property is ongoing, and compilation of historical maps and other technical data from the districts into a large computer database continues and is being used to plan future exploration programs.